-When pain in the lower back occurs alongside hip pain, there may be a common cause.
-Certain health conditions or injuries can affect the nerves in both of these areas.
+Sometimes lower back occurs alongside hip pain.
+This may happen on one side or both.
+Certain health conditions or injuries can affect the nerves in both the hips and the lower back.

 These pains usually occur as a result of overuse or injury, but they can also be a symptom of an underlying medical condition.
 People may notice the pain on the left or right side of the body or both.

 In this article, we look at possible causes of lower back and hip pain.
 We also discuss the various treatment options and how to relieve pain.